Learn how to make the best crispy hash brown waffles at home!

 - garlic olive oil or 1 garlic clove, crushed

 - black pepper

-- find more information For sauteed spinach.
+- For sauteed spinach.
 Heat a large skillet.
 Melt the butter, then add the garlic olive oil.
 Or crushed garlic and some olive oil.
 Oil prevents the butter from burning.
 Cook garlic until soft, about 2 minutes.
 Add the spinach and cook, stirring, until spinach is wilted.
 Season with salt and pepper and toss again.
 Serve warm.

 - For waffles.
 Sprinkle a grated potato with salt.
 Leave for 5 minutes then squeeze out any excess moisture from the potato using a clean towel and put the potato in a bowl.
 Add remaining ingredients for waffles and mix well.